christopher-besch/homepage/src/articles/10_ctemsoft/ctemsoft.md

     All you do is copy the source code over into the *container* and run `make all` to compile.
     The final binary will be in `/code/exe/lens`.
 2. You need that binary in the second container so you copy it over and install some runtime dependencies.
-    This includes Python which we'll get to later.
+    This includes Python which we'll get to just below.
 ```dockerfile
 # compilation stage
 FROM debian AS builder